openslide/openslide-bin/README.md

-# openslide-winbuild
+# openslide-crossplatform-build

-This is a set of scripts for building OpenSlide for Windows, including all of its dependencies, using MinGW-w64.
+This is a set of scripts for building OpenSlide for Windows, Mac, Linux (x86_64) and Mac (aarch64) including all of its dependencies using MinGW-w64, gcc or clang depending on the target platform.

 ## Building